Why are your employees stressed?(Infographic)

 When it comes to getting project sponsors more involved, there’s not always something you can do.
 Though you can try!

-Another suggestion is keeping them in the loop on project progress.
+There's a number of ways to engage your project sponsor.
+Such as keeping them in the loop on project progress.
 Sharing project plans or sending them reports can help them feel more involved from the outset, so that they eventually become more involved.

 Read on: Worried your team is experiencing a lack of leadership?
 Take our quiz to find out what kind of leader you really are.
 Or read up on what some of the past leaders did to motivate their teams in times of crises.